markjnkim/es_mod/01-html/content/step-3-hero.md

 Let's take a look now at our browser by selecting the `Open in Default Browser` option when right clicking the mouse on the `index.html` page.(alteratively <Alt>B[Windows] or <Option>B[Mac])

 > **Pro Tip**: It is strongly recommended to try and learn the keyboard shortcuts since they improve speed and efficiency.
+It is also a great idea to select the `Auto Save` option in the `File` menu due to all the time saved from forgetting to do that.

 Your page should now look something like this:
 ![hero-heading](./assets/step-3/100-heading-html.png)